harveyt/harveyt.github.io/_posts/2014-12-31-setting-up-a-free-blog.markdown

   * Alternatives include [Vim], and so many others.
 	* Hopefully your editor of choice supports [Markdown] and [YAML].
 * **[git]** - for source code control.
+  * There are alternatives like Mercurial or Subversion, but [Git] makes the most sense here.
 * **[GitHub]** - providies hosting of the web page and git repository.
+  * There are alternatives like BitBucket, Gitorious, Heroku, etc.

 New Tools Used
 ==============